In a car accident claim, comparative fault means you can be held partially responsible for your own injuries if you... Continue Reading

 Another option is that the purchaser and seller may agree to allow the land contract to remain in effect.
 Generally, a purchaser must be up to date in his/her payments to keep the land contract and possession of the property.
 In this case, the parties must execute a Reaffirmation Agreement which must be approved by the Court for the contract to remain in full force and effect.
 If this occurs, then the land contract is not discharged and the purchaser basically remains responsible for all terms of the land contract as though no bankruptcy has been filed.

 Another outcome will be that the purchaser and seller can continue forward as though no bankruptcy has been filed.
 If the purchaser receives a discharge, it will discharge the land contract’s terms as to the seller and the seller will have no recourse for damages unless a new contract is signed after the bankruptcy was filed or a reaffirmation agreement has been approved by the Court.
 This is the preference of most parties because it avoids cost and obligations; however, it is not recommended that seller’s proceed with this type of arrangement because they lose the ability to claim damages from the purchaser if a default occurs in the future.

-Whether you are a Seller or a Purchaser, Wischmeyer Law Office can help you negotiate a Reaffirmation Agreement and get it approved by the Bankruptcy Court so that land contract remains in force.
+Whether you are a Seller or a Purchaser, a skilled Indiana bankruptcy lawyer at Wischmeyer Law Office can help you negotiate a Reaffirmation Agreement and get it approved by the Bankruptcy Court so that land contract remains in force.
 Give us a call today to see our solutions for land contracts in bankruptcy.